ID. Buzz shows how VW has rejected qualities that made the Microbus iconic

 1957 Ford Thunderbird front quarter

 Someone who reads this will invariably argue that today minivans are supposed to be big enough to haul a lot of people and stuff.
-That may be the conventional wisdom, but the Japanese automakers already have that market locked up, so why not try something different — particularly when affordability has been a key barrier to more rapid EV adoption (Sery and Le Morois, 2024)?
+That may be the conventional wisdom, but the Japanese and South Korean automakers already have that market locked up, so why not try something different — particularly when affordability has been a key barrier to more rapid EV adoption (Sery and Le Morois, 2024)?

 2025 VW ID.
 Buzz